kevinxyc1/ada-project-teambadass/index.md

 We also looked at how the effect of ethnicity has changed over time.
 Since the primary goal of this analysis is to make a recipe for a movie´s success, we looked at recent movies, starting with movies after the year 2000.
 As we noticed earlier, having an ethnicity score above 0.2 seems necessary, but when did this become important?
 From fig. 1.3 we can observe a significant difference between movies with ethnicity scores above 0.2 (treated group) and the movies with ethnicity scores below or equal to 0.2 (control group) after 2007.
 This indicates that it is in recent years that this has become a hot topic.
 Increasing the threshold to 0.3 gives almost the same result but with a slight overlap in 95% CI after 2011.
 Increasing the threshold makes the difference between treated and controlled less significant.

 #### Fig. 1.3: Revenue - Over Time
 <iframe src="assets/plot/revenue_ethnicity.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

 ### 2. Gender

+We observed an increase in the fraction of females over time.
+However, as seen in fig. 2.1, a high fraction of females tends to generate lower revenue.
+It is also essential to notice the uncertainty associated with the mean estimate.
+The uncertainty is high in the interval between 0.5 – 07, which indicates that more data is needed to conclude.
+Movies with a threshold above 0.5 did not have above ten releases until 1990, and the poor revenue might be that it took time for the audience to digest this change.

 #### Fig. 2.1: Movie Distribution
 <iframe src="assets/plot/distribution_gender.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

+To obtain better insight into a movie's best fraction of females, we divided the film into five groups based on their female fractions (fig. 2.2).
+The result shows that the worst performing interval is the fraction of females between (0.8 – 1].
+In comparison, the movies with a fraction of males between (0.8 – 1] perform well and have the highest mean in our data set.
+There may be several reasons for this, for example, that the most attractive genre may be better suited for male actors.
+We will try to isolate the effect of fractions of females in the observational study later in this analysis, but for now, we will stick to our naive approach.
+The most crucial intel from fig. 2.2 is to avoid a fraction of females between (0.8 – 1].
+It is more challenging to select the best interval, as the groups (0 – 0.2], (0.2 – 0.4], and (0.6 – 0.8] have 95% CI that overlaps.
+We notice that (0.6 – 0.8] has a significant 95% CI, which indicates that a fraction of females between (0 – 0.4] may be the safer choice.

 #### Fig. 2.2: Revenue - Overall
 <iframe src="assets/plot/revenue_female_bar.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

+Until now have been looking at the overall impact fraction of females has on revenue.
+This analysis aims to find the best fraction of females if you were supposed to release a movie today.
+To do so, we will investigate the effect over time and look at the trend after 2000.
+As you can see in fig. 2.3 the control group's mean revenue lies above the treated group's for all the considered thresholds.
+But much overlap between the 95 % CI prevents us from concluding.
+However, we observe a significantly better revenue for the control group with a threshold of 0.5 after 2009.
+This indicates that a fraction of females between 0.4 and 0.5 may be the best choice if you plan to make your next movie successful.

 #### Fig. 2.3: Revenue - Over Time
 <iframe src="assets/plot/revenue_gender.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>